concr/devbox/README.md

 make devbox
 </pre>

-Some backround: `make devbox` copies the ansible-playbook and its roles to the _ansible_-VM and runs it with a remote-ssh command from there.
+Some background: `make devbox` copies the ansible-playbook and its roles to the _ansible_-VM and runs it with a remote-ssh command from there.
 So the ansible runner connects from within the _ansible_-VM directly to the _devbox_-VM.
 That's the trick, why this case doesn't need a local ansible installation.